FC Kremin Kremenchuk

+History

-FC Dnipro Kremenchuk (1959–1970) became the first club from Kremenchuk that obtained the professional status (team of masters).
+After the World War II and until 1960, the main football team in Kremenchuk was Vahonobudivnyk Kremenchuk which represented the local railcar factory.
+In 1963, another Kremenchuk team which represented road equipment manufacturer became the first club from Kremenchuk that obtained the professional status (team of masters).
+The team played under the name of Dnipro.
 The club only played for six seasons in the Soviet lower leagues before it was dissolved.
-In 1985 there was created by Soviet truck manufacturer KrAZ FC Kremin which with dissolution of the Soviet Union played for several seasons at the top level in Ukraine.

-Soon after liquidation of the club, in 2003 the city council adopted a decision to revive similar club financed from a local budget.
-Since the 2005–06 season, the city's club has taken part in the Ukrainian Second League replacing another team Vorskla-2 Poltava.
-The club now plays in Ukrainian First League after reaching promotion in the 2018–19 season.
-After 2017–18 season MFC Kremin is the longest existing professional club in Kremenchuk.

-History

-The Soviet club was established in 1959 by the Kremenchuk factory of road equipment "Kredmash" as Dnipro Kremenchuk (Dnyepr Kremenchug) and entered the Soviet football competitions in the Class B (the 3rd tier).
-The club participated in 10 seasons and once it was promoted to the second group of Class A (the 2nd tier).
 During that time the team was coached by Borys Usenko.
 In 1970, the club has folded.

 In 1985, the club was reestablished when Naftovyk Kremenchuk was merged with SC KrAZ Kremenchuk.
 Naftovyk Kremenchuk was sponsored by the Kremenchuk Oil Refinery, while SC KrAZ Kremenchuk was a sports club of the Ukrainian truck builder AutoKrAZ.
-The new club under the name Kremin has won the Soviet amateur football competition in 1988 and the next year entered the Soviet Second League competitions.
+The new club under the name Kremin has won the Soviet amateur football competition in 1988 which was taking place in Kryvyi Rih and the next year entered the Soviet Second League competitions.
+After Kremin was admitted to the All-Union level, at republican level Kremenchuk was represented by Naftovyk Kremenchuk.

-From 1992 to 1997, Kremin has played in the Ukrainian Premier League after being initially chosen to participate for being one of the top 9 (of 11) Ukrainian teams from the West Zone of the Soviet Second League in 1991.
-Kremin spent the next two seasons after that in Ukrainian First League and was demoted further to Ukrainian Second League in 1999.
+After fall of the Soviet Union, from 1992 to 1997, Kremin has played in the Ukrainian Premier League.
+The club was granted with opportunity to participate in the top tier for being one of the top 9 (of 11) Ukrainian teams from the West Zone of the Soviet Second League in 1991.
+After being relegated in 1997, Kremin spent the next two seasons after that in Ukrainian First League and was demoted further to Ukrainian Second League in 1999.
 Soon after that the club folded and ceased to exist.

-In 2003, the city authorities of Kremenchuk decided to reanimate the club once again.
-For the first two seasons Kremin played in the Poltava Oblast Championship and in the 2005–06 season it joined once again with the new name MFC Kremin Krimenchuk.
+Soon after liquidation of the club, in 2003 the city council adopted a decision to revive similar club financed from a local budget.
+Since the 2005–06 season, the city's club has taken part in the Ukrainian Second League replacing another team Vorskla-2 Poltava.

+Before the start of the 2020–21 season, MFC Kremin Kremenchuk changed its name to FC Kremin Kremenchuk.

 Kremin Kremenchuk's best achievement in the Ukrainian Premier League was 9th place (twice, in 1992–93 and 1995–96), while reaching the semi-finals in the Ukrainian National Cup in 1996.

-MFC Kremin Kremenchuk changed its name to FC Kremin Kremenchuk before the start of the 2020–21 season.